LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/message_prefix_stream_4.rst.txt

 User-defined hook method for specifying the default prefix and stream for printing a message for a given kind and component.
-This method is declared in the ``logtalk`` built-in object as a public, multifile, and dynamic predicate.
+This method is declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public, multifile, and dynamic predicate.

 Modes and number of proofs
 --------------------------